 The Senior Leadership Team work with the SENDCO and Learning Support Team to review the SEND policy and its implementation, in line with all school policies, on an ongoing basis.
 One of the school’s governors takes the role of overseeing matters relating to SEND and reporting back to the governing body.

 The school sometimes works with specialists in an advisory capacity to help us take an objective view of our provision and plan for changes that will improve what we do.

 How are resources allocated to ensure the school is meeting the needs of SEND learners?

 The school is allocated resources on the basis of the number of pupils with identified special educational needs and the prior attainment of pupils at the school.
-Decisions are made by the Headteacher and the school’s governors as part of annual budget planning.
-The SENDCO works with the Headteacher and finance officer to manage resources in a way which meets the needs of SEND learners across the school.
+Decisions are made by the Principal and the school’s governors as part of annual budget planning.
+The SENDCO works with the Principal and finance officer to manage resources in a way which meets the needs of SEND learners across the school.